hashicorp/nomad-driver-virt/README.md

 Nomad Virt Driver
 ==================

 The virt driver task plugin expands the types of workloads Nomad can run to add virtual machines.
-Currently leveraging the power of libvirt, the virt drivers allows users to define virtual machine tasks using the Nomad job spec.
+Currently leveraging the power of libvirt, the virt driver allows users to define virtual machine tasks using the Nomad job spec.

 > **_IMPORTANT:_** This plugin is in tech preview, still under active development, there might be breaking changes in future releases